JiwooJiyof/penny_project/deliverables/D1/planning.md

 #### Q1: What is the product?

+We are creating a cross-mobile application that can be used for price-checking a variety of products and goods at grocery stores near the user.
+Our group is partnering with Kevin Lee from Penny, who is keen on the idea of helping people find more affordable products etc...
  > Short (1 - 2 min' read)
  * Start with a single sentence, high-level description of the product.
  * Be clear - Describe the problem you are solving in simple terms.